Rwanda: Languages

+As a member of the Commonwealth of Nations, Rwanda officially adheres to Commonwealth English (British English) conventions in education and government administration; however, the variety used locally is sometimes referred to as Rwandan English and is described as an African English variety shaped by Rwanda's multilingual environment, particularly contact with Kinyarwanda.
+However, there is no expert linguistic consensus on whether a variety distinct and consistent enough to be labelled 'Rwandan English' yet exists.

 Today, Kinyarwanda, English, French, and Swahili are all official languages.
 Kinyarwanda serves as the national and unifying language, while English is now the primary language of government, education, and business.
 French remains in limited use in diplomacy and cultural contexts, and Swahili, the lingua franca of the East African Community, is taught in schools and used in regional trade.
 Swahili was introduced as a compulsory subject in secondary schools in 2015.

 According to the 2012 Census of Rwanda, literacy among residents aged 15 and above was 67.7% in Kinyarwanda, 14.7% in English, and 11.4% in French.
 A decade later, the 2022 Census showed notable shifts: literacy in Kinyarwanda had risen to 78.3%, English to 21.2%, French had decreased to 8.2%, and Swahili reached 4.0%.
 These results reflect the steady growth of English and Swahili literacy and a continuing decline in the proportion of French-literate speakers.
 Kinyarwanda remains the mother tongue of nearly all Rwandans, while English and Swahili use continue to expand, particularly in urban areas and schools.
 As in many postcolonial societies, proficiency in European languages is closely linked to education, migration background, and social class.